-Properties (including investment properties) and other fixed assets are stated at cost less accumulated depreciation and impairment losses.
-Depreciation is calculated using the straight-line method over the estimated useful lives of the assets.
-Generally, the useful lives are as follows:
+Properties (including investment properties) and other fixed assets are stated at cost less accumulated depreciation and impairment losses

+Depreciation is calculated using the straight-line method to write down the costs of the assets to their estimated residual values over the estimated useful lives of the assets.
+No depreciation is recognised when the residual value is higher than the carrying amount.